hbctraining/variant_analysis/lessons/07_alignment_QC.md

 - `--INPUT $INPUT_BAM` This is the output from our previous `Picard` alignment processing steps.

-- `--REFERENCE_SEQUENCE $REFERENCE` This isn't a required parameter, but `picard` can do a subset of mismatch-related metrics if this is provided.
+- `--REFERENCE_SEQUENCE $REFERENCE` This isn't a required parameter, but `Picard` can do a subset of mismatch-related metrics if this is provided.

 - `--OUTPUT $OUTPUT_METRICS_FILE` This is the file to write the output metrics to.